marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * windows specific tools from nvidia and vivante for gpu-profiling

 * hint: do not put business logic into qml! no javascript
-* linux perf and heaptracker are the most important one for profiling, evne for embedded applications
+* linux perf and heaptracker are the most important one for profiling, even for embedded applications

 # please write down 3 things you hope to learn in this training
 * targeting embedded devices